ireaneus/LivingWaters/src/data/blog-posts/OneAnotherComfort.md

 That kind of encouragement — truth spoken in love — gave us the courage to take the step we needed to take, and now we are attending Crossings - And bringing the friends who encouraged us along for the ride.

-## 💬 Discussion Question

 I think through this study tonight we’re going to see what it really means to be an encourager and a comforter for one another — and what that looks like for our church and this small group.

 I’ve shared one example of what it meant for someone to come alongside us and bring comfort when we were hurting.
-Now, to start our time together —

-**Ice-breaker question:**

-> When was a time someone came alongside you — maybe prayed with you, listened, or reminded you of truth — and it made all the difference?

 ---